-Where using derivatives for the limited purposes of efficient portfolio management (including hedging), the Manager may utilise the property of a Scheme to enter into derivative and forward transactions relating to transferable securities (or for the Royal London Corporate Bond Monthly Income Trust, the Royal London UK FTSE4Good Tracker Trust, the Royal London Sustainable Managed Income Trust, the Royal London Sustainable Managed Growth Trust, the Royal London Sustainable Diversified Trust and the Royal London Sustainable World Trust, relating to transferable securities and approved money market instruments), which fulfil the following criteria:
+Where using derivatives for the limited purposes of efficient portfolio management (including hedging), the Manager may utilise the property of a Scheme to enter into derivative and forward transactions relating to transferable securities (or for the Royal London Corporate Bond Monthly Income Trust, the Royal London UK Equity Tracker Trust, the Royal London Sustainable Corporate Bond Trust, the Royal London Sustainable Diversified Trust and the Royal London Sustainable World Trust, relating to transferable securities and approved money market instruments), which fulfil the following criteria:

-- (a) They are economically appropriate in that they are realised in a cost effective way. - (b) They are entered into for one or more of the following specific aims: - The reduction of risk.

-- The reduction of cost. - The generation of additional capital or income for a Scheme with a risk level which is consistent with the risk profile of the Scheme and the risk diversification rules laid down in the COLL Sourcebook and in this Prospectus.
+- (a) They are economically appropriate in that they are realised in a cost effective way. - (b) They are entered into for one or more of the following specific aims: - The reduction of risk. - The reduction of cost. - The generation of additional capital or income for a Scheme with a risk level which is consistent with the risk profile of the Scheme and the risk diversification rules laid down in the COLL Sourcebook and in this Prospectus.